List of Judge Dredd characters: PJ Maybe

+First appearance: 2000 AD #534 (1987).
+Created by John Wagner, Alan Grant, and Liam Sharp.

 Philip Janet Maybe, usually known as PJ Maybe (or by various aliases), is a serial killer who has frequently been arrested by Judge Dredd, and has almost as frequently escaped arrest.
 He committed his first murder at age 12, in a story first published in 1987, and committed more murders as a teenager and then as an adult.
 He often used mind control drugs to force his victims to kill others or themselves.
 He changed his appearance several times and took over his victims' identities.
 Most notably, he killed and stole the identity of Byron Ambrose, and in that guise he was elected Mayor of Mega-City One (after killing the previous mayor and framing a rival candidate for the murder).

 It was information provided by Maybe which led to the arrest of Chief Judge Sinfield for using a mind control drug to depose Chief Judge Francisco.
 In exchange for this, Maybe's death sentence was commuted by the re-instated Francisco to life without parole, over Dredd's objections, a decision Francisco later regretted when Maybe escaped and killed again.

 Maybe's last appearance to date was a 2016 storyline about him cross-dressing to conceal his identity, ending with him finally being killed by Dredd.